-The then Argo plant in Izola begins production of soup concentrates from chicken meat.
+The Argo plant in Izola begins production of soup concentrates from chicken meat.

 Planning of new packaging of 35 g portions of pâté in aluminium pots.
 This is the first portion packaging of pâté in Yugoslavia, and the start of turkey pâté production.
 The majority of the production process is manual.

-Raw meat was cleaned and cooked in pressure cookers.
-After cooling, the meat was deboned by hand and the pâté mass was prepared in a 200-litre cutter.
-Parallel to this, the cutter was connected to a reservoir for the production line, which included a machine for shaping the aluminium pots for 35 g of pâté and filling and sealing of pots.
+Raw meat is cleaned and cooked in pressure cookers.
+After cooling, the meat is deboned by hand and the pâté mix is prepared in a 200-litre cutter.
+The cutter is simultaenously connected to a reservoir for the production line, which includes a machine for shaping the aluminium pots for 35 g of pâté and filling and sealing of pots.

-Merger of HP Delamaris, HP Droga and Koloniale into the working organisation HP DROGA PORTOROŽ.
-The chicken pâté acquires the name Argeta, derived from the name Argo.
+Merger of HP Delamaris, HP Droga and Koloniale to form HP DROGA PORTOROŽ.
+The chicken pâté is named Argeta, which was derived from the name Argo.
 They start packaging pâté in cartons.

-Production falls due to the wars in Slovenia and Croatia, since the Yugoslav market, to which 49% of Droga products went before the wars, is lost.
+Production declined due to the wars in Slovenia and Croatia.
+(The Yugoslav market, made up 49% of Droga’s sales, was lost.)

-Argeta gears itself towards exports and starts securing the markets of the former Yugoslavia: Macedonia, Bosnia and Herzegovina and Kosovo.
+Argeta focuses on expanding its market further into the former Yugoslavia: Macedonia, Bosnia and Herzegovina and Kosovo.

-The new packaging machine signals a shift from 35 g to 30 g packages, while placing the final product in cardboard and on pallets is already performed by robots.
+The company shifts from 35 g to 30 g packages, which were then placed in cardboard and on pallets by robots.
 Chicken pâté becomes the main export item from Droga Portorož, accounting for over 50% of Droga’s entire exports.

-100-gramme pâté portions are no longer packaged in cartons and are put in metal pots with a new design.
-To comply with legislation and to ensure the safety of Droga products, a HACCP (Hazard Analysis Critical Control Points) system is implemented.
-This is a preventive system enabling the identification, assessment, taking of measures regarding and control of potential agents of risk in foodstuffs, or situations that could represent a threat to human health.
+100-gram pâté portions are repacked in metal pots with a new look.
+To comply with legislation and ensure the safety of Droga products, a HACCP (Hazard Analysis Critical Control Points) system is implemented.
+This is a preventive system that identifies, evaluates and measures ingreedients in food products that may pose a risk to human health, to ensure our product is safe to consume.
 Chicken pâté now accounts for more than 60% of Droga’s entire exports.

 For the first time 50-gramme packaging is introduced.
 Construction begins on a new plant in Izola.

-Penetration of the biggest Austrian retail chains such as Merkur Markt.
-At the Sial fair in Paris, one of the biggest food fairs, Argeta Halal is unveiled.
-The company also launches the prominent campaign with animated bread slices, and designs the slogan “Argeta – the good side of bread.”
+Penetration of the biggest Austrian retail chains like Merkur Markt.
+At the Sial Fair in Paris, one of the biggest food fairs, Argeta Halal is unveiled.
+The company also launches the prominent campaign with animated bread slices, and the slogan “Argeta – the good side of bread.”

 The Argeta brand establishes a presence in retail chains in Germany, Switzerland, Sweden and Spain.
-Owing to the need for greater production capacities and to supply non-EU member markets, a new plant is opened at Hadžići near Sarajevo.
+A new plant is opened at Hadžići near Sarajevo.

 The investment valued at EUR 26 million offers an annual production capacity of 4,500 tons of pâté.
 It services the market of south-eastern Europe (Bosnia and Herzegovina, Croatia, Serbia and Kosovo), Turkey and the countries of the Middle East.
-The plant has a halal certificate, which ensures for Muslims that the product is produced in accordance with the practices of their faith.
+This plant is halal-certified, so all its output is produced in accordance with the practices of the Muslim faith.

 Argeta spicy chicken pâté arrives on the market.
 First sales to China and Romania.
-In Croatia and Serbia Argeta is in fifth place in the pâté segment.
+In Croatia and Serbia, Argeta is fifth in the pâté segment.
 The pâté tins acquire a more rounded shape along with new artwork.
 The drawn depiction of bread and pâté is replaced by images from real family life.

-The new styling for the packaging was developed by the Publicis agency in collaboration with art director Dušan Grobovšek.
-The 95-gramme round aluminium tins were first used at the new plant in Hadžići, when trial production began at the end of 2006, and in 2007 they started to be used also in Izola.
+The new look in our packaging was developed by the Publicis, a global advertising agency in collaboration with art director Dušan Grobovšek.
+The 95-gram round aluminium tins were first used at the new plant in Hadžići, when trial production began at the end of 2006, and began use in Izola in 2007.

-The year 2008 was exceptional for the Delicatessen Spreads range.
-Sales were as much as 40% up on 2007.
+2008 was an exceptional year for the Delicatessen Spreads range.
+Sales increased by 40%.

-Each year before the December holidays a new pâté flavour is produced, but only in limited quantities.
-The Argeta Exclusive flavour is developed each year in cooperation with another top restaurant.
-Since 2009 the following flavours have been offered: game pâté, tuna pâté with olives, beef pâté with truffles, beef pâté with asparagus, pâté à la Dvorec Zemono, sea bass with pear and honey, venison pâté with rosemary and à la JB.
-Of those listed, by far the most popular was the beef pâté with truffles, which consumers sought to buy in quantities that sold out.
+Each year before the December holidays a new pâté flavour is produced in limited quantities.
+The Argeta Exclusive flavour is developed each year in cooperation with a top restaurant.
+Since 2009 the following flavours have been rolled out: game pâté, tuna pâté with olives, beef pâté with truffles, beef pâté with asparagus, pâté à la Dvorec Zemono, sea bass with pear and honey, venison pâté with rosemary and à la JB.
+Of those, the most popular was the beef pâté with truffles; this variety sold out quickly.

-Atlantic Grupa becomes the owner of Droga Kolinska, headed by chairman of the board Srečko Nakić and CEO Enzo Smrekar.
-Start of transformation of tins into smaller packages, now available in 95 g, 45 g and 27 g sizes.
-Argeta Junior also enters the fish segment and acquires a new flavour, Super Tuna Junior.
-Argeta Tuna receives a Superior Taste Award 2010 for outstanding taste, presented by iTQi, the International Taste & Quality Institute from Brussels, and a Euro Effie prize for effectiveness.
+Atlantic Grupa acquires Droga Kolinska, headed by chairman of the board Srečko Nakić and CEO Enzo Smrekar.
+Tins are transformed into smaller packages, now available in 95 g, 45 g and 27 g sizes.
+Argeta Junior also introduces fish flavours.
+Super Tuna Junior.
+Argeta Tuna receives a Superior Taste Award 2010, presented by iTQi, the International Taste & Quality Institute from Brussels, and a Euro Effie prize for effectiveness.

-Argeta becomes the first and to date only Slovenian brand to receive a prestigious Euro Effie European prize.
+Argeta becomes the first and only Slovenian brand to win the Euro Effie prize.
 The prestigious European communication effectiveness award, a bronze Euro Effie 2010, was awarded to the overall communication campaign for Argeta Junior, which Droga Kolinska planned in cooperation with its long-term partner, the Publicis agency.
-The campaign achieved measurable and demonstrable success on four European markets.
+The campaign achieved measurable and demonstrable success in four European markets.

-In 2012 Argeta received a gold Effie for its Argeta Junior campaign.
+In 2012 Argeta wins a gold Effie for its Argeta Junior campaign.

 Argeta tuna and chicken pâtés receive a Superior Taste Award 2013 for outstanding taste, presented by iTQi, the International Taste & Quality Institute.
 As part of the “Mother approved” campaign, plant doors are opened to selected mothers.

-Argeta offered the most truthful campaign in the region, based on the creation of content and stories and the active participation of consumers in its communication.
-A total of 18 mothers from 6 markets made a detailed tour of the Argeta plant, and after inspecting the entire process they confirmed the quality of Argeta with their signatures, awarding it the “Mother approved” seal.
+Argeta offered the most truthful campaign in the region, based on content and stories with active participation of consumers.
+A total of 18 mothers from 6 markets took a detailed tour of the Argeta plant, and after inspecting the entire process they confirmed the quality of Argeta with their signatures, awarding it the “Mother approved” seal.

-Argeta’s communication campaign “Mother approved” receives a silver Euro Effie in the category of broad consumer goods.
+The “Mother approved” ad campaign wins a silver Euro Effie in the category of broad consumer goods.
 The Swiss organisation ICERTIAS presents Argeta with a Best Buy Award.
 Atlantic Grupa wins the title of most effective advertiser of 2014 according to the Effie Effectiveness Index methodology.
 Droga Kolinska, a member of Atlantic Grupa, receives the Advertiser of the Year 2014 prize, presented by the Slovenian Advertising Chamber.

 Argeta becomes market leader in Austria.
-Graphic makeover of the brand.
+Argeta’s graphic identity is refreshed.

-Argeta shifts to a “Free from” formula, meaning that the products are free from preservatives, gluten, colouring and flavour enhancers.
-In this way Argeta sheds all additives and becomes a product that anyone can enjoy without concern.
+Argeta shifts to a “Free from” formula, meaning that the products are free from preservatives, gluten, colouring and flavour enhancers, shedding all additives.
 Argeta also becomes market leader in Switzerland.
-By copyrighting its colour, Argeta in Slovenia becomes part of the exclusive group of brands that the public recognizes merely by its design, colour or pattern, such as Milka, Manner, Burberry, Louboutin and Whiskas.
+By copyrighting its colour, Argeta in Slovenia becomes part of the exclusive group of brands that the public recognizes merely by its design, colour or pattern, joining popular brands like Milka, Manner, Burberry, Louboutin and Whiskas.
 Argeta in Slovenia launches a new line of chickpea-based vegetable spreads.